-Fund managers that reliably outperform are few and far between, difficult to identify in advance and ultimately destined to stop outperforming – sometimes in spectacular fashion.
-Regardless, active management's marketing machines are always keen to wax lyrical about any given star manager’s track record and outperformance.
+Fund managers that reliably outperforming are few and far between, difficult to identify in advance and ultimately destined to stop outperforming – sometimes in spectacular fashion.
+Regardless, active management is always keen to wax lyrical about any given star manager’s track record and outperformance.
 However, some of the best know ‘stars’ have fallen short of inflated expectations and investors have suffered.

 Fast forward to the present and a name that immediately pops to mind is Neil Woodford.
 We’ve covered Woodford related events at length in other posts which you can review later but for now let us conclude that Woodford’s liquidity problems, stemming from the ownership of too many privately held companies, resulted in an inevitable and humiliating end to his career.
 Fund woes and investor misery didn’t stop Woodford’s firm from taking around £100 million in dividends whilst vents unfolded.